 Most hospitals don’t collect data on clinical outcomes – they may not have electronic health records or lack the manpower to manually collect the data.
 Gynaecologists and hospital administrators may also be hesitant to disclose quality-related data because of concerns about misuse by competitors or patients.
 But these concerns should not hold back efforts at promoting transparency if we want healthcare to become better and safer.

-Moreover, women and their families are also asking for transparency from their healthcare providers.
-Recently, a petition on Change.org gained well over 100,000 signatures asking doctors and hospitals to make mandatory disclosures of their c-section rates.
+Moreover, women and their families are also asking for accountability from their healthcare providers.
+Recently, a petition on Change.org gained well over 100,000 signatures asking doctors and hospitals to make mandatory disclosures of their c section rate.

 C section rate at Sitaram Bhartia

-When we first reported our caesarean rate, our staff gynaecology unit had delivered 561 babies in the previous year -2013- with a caesarean rate of 40%.
+In 2014 we publicly disclosed the c section rate of our staff obstetrics and gynecology unit – becoming perhaps the first private hospital in India to do so.
+In the previous year – 2013 – our staff unit had delivered 561 babies with a caesarean rate of 40%.
 This rate was much above the 10-15% rate recommended by the World Health Organisation and the average rate in countries like Sweden (17%), UK (26%) or USA (33%).
-However, it was significantly lower than the 65% rate reported by a leading health insurance company in India for their claims.
+However, it was significantly lower than the 65% caesarean rate reported by a leading health insurance company in India for their claims.

 Because the risk of a c section is different for different groups of women – based on whether it is a first or subsequent delivery, whether prior deliveries were vaginal or by caesarean, whether the baby is in the breech or abnormal position, whether pregnancy has reached term (>37 weeks) and whether there are twins – it is more useful to look at caesarean rates for each of these groups separately.